AlexKovax/junglebattle/README.md

 junglebattle
 ============

-Jungle Battle project repo for the Angelhack hackathon
+Jungle Battle project repo for the AngelHack hackathon